Klaviyo-focused retention specialist for ecommerce and DTC brands.

 A two-email viewed-product recovery sequence that leans on curiosity first, then objection removal, without rushing into discounting.

-- Product Name β "Boom Touch"
+- Product Name is not "Boom Touch"

-- Product Name β "Boomstick Rose Nudeβ’"
+- Product Name is not "Boomstick Rose Nude"

 - Checkout Started = 0 times since starting flow